Bulletins:

 15 projector multi image projection rig

 In recent years I have been constructing a multi image projection rig in my garage.
-My intention was to find a producer that had (A) kept his multi image shows intact all these years, and (B) was prepared to let me have them, to restore and get back on the screen.
+My intention was to find a producer that had (A) kept his multi image shows intact all these years, and (B) was prepared to let me have them, to restore and get back on the screen and capture to video.
 In true "if you build it, they will come" fashion, this has come to pass!
 Richard Shipps, who ran DD&B Studios in Detroit and worked as programmer, designer and producer, offered to let me take his

 Back to the top of this page